-Carolina María Marín Martín shortly called as ‘Carolina Marin‘ is a Badminton Player from Spain.
+Carolina María Marín Martín shortly called ‘Carolina Marin‘ is a Badminton Player from Spain.
 Currently, she was ranked the world No 2 by Badminton World Federation in the women’s singles.
-She honored with Award of Sports Andalucia 2009: Promise of Sports Award.
+She honoured with Award of Sports Andalucia 2009: Promise of Sports Award.
 Award of Sports Media Andalucia 2010: Promise of Sports Award and Best Female Athlete of Huelva 2010.
 In the year 2014-15 Carolina became world champion in women’s singles.
 She won her first women’s singles gold medal in 2016 at Rio Olympics by defeating PV Sindhu of India.
 Currently, her badminton racket and equipment was sponsored by “Yonex”

 Gold – 7

 Silver – 1

 Personal Life & Family

 Carolina Marin was born on 15th June 1993 (age 23 as of 2016) in Huelva, Spain.
 Carolina is a force of nature on the court.
 With her fiery, never-give-up attitude, she has made amazing achievements at her young age.
 She made big splashes early on in her career, including winning the gold medal at the 2009 European U17 Championships.
 Her Father Gonzalo Marin and Mother Toni Marin

 Weight – 65 kg (143lb)

 Carolina Marin Coach Fernando Rivas